oracle/rwloadsim/README.md

 rwloadsim code or always want the latest.
 If you use the master branch, you _must_ do compilation yourself; no binaries are released.

-At present, branch 2.3.5 is the release branch.
+At present, branch 2.3.5 is the release branch, it is expeted to be replaced by 2.3.7 or superseeded by 2.4.

 Please see [CHANGELOG.md](CHANGELOG.md) for details.